Each Butt family member continues to be a major contributor to the success of the business.

 There is no doubt that everyone involved in racing, of all codes and particularly owners, aspires to compete at the highest level.

 And renowned harness racing trainer, expatriate New Zealander Tim Butt, has certainly done that, laying claim to being one of Australasia’s most successful horseman having won the Interdominion Final, the pinnacle for the sport in the southern hemisphere, and a host of Australasia’s biggest races.

-Butt, who has trained champion trotter Lyell Creek and million-dollar earners Flashing Red, Take A Moment and Stunin Cullen, has more recently enjoyed elite level success with the likes of My Field Marshal, Let It Ride and Majestic Courtney to not only demonstrate his ability as a horse but also his remarkable longevity to remain at the highest level.
+Butt, who has trained champion trotter Lyell Creek and million-dollar earners Flashing Red, Take A Moment and Stunin Cullen, has more recently enjoyed elite level success with the likes of My Field Marshal and Let It Ride to not only demonstrate his ability as a horseman but also his remarkable longevity to remain at the highest level.

 “One aspect that I am proud of is that I am the leading Grand Circuit trainer in Australasia, which is pretty much the biggest races like the Cox Plates and Melbourne Cups in thoroughbred racing,” he said.

 “We’ve won the most Grand Circuit races in Australasia.
 Inter Dominions, New Zealand Cups, Hunter Cups, Fremantle Cups, all those sorts of races.

 “We’ve won Group 1 races in Tasmania, Western Australia, Queensland, NSW, Victoria and New Zealand.
 The only place we’ve missed is South Australia but I don’t think they have a Group 1 race.

 “We’ve had the experience with the good horses and aim to nurture them through to the top level.”